 I want a kit that will help me do CCNA and also CCNA Security

 No problem!
 Doing double duty as a CCNA and CCNA Security kit is one of the least expensive approaches to get multiple certifications with one lab kit!
-Here is what you do, you can take a look at our CCNA Security Kits here.
-They will cover all the CCNA concepts and easily upgrade to CCNA Security.
+Here is what you do, you can take a look at our recommended CCNA Security Kits here.
+They will cover all the CCNA concepts, easily upgrade to a CCNA Security, and/or cover both exams.
 You will note that we have two options there.
 The first is the standard kit.
 This kit is if you are a bit tight on cash now and you want a kit so you have a top of the line CCNA kit now that can be turned into a CCNA Security kit by simply adding the ASA 5505 and CCNA Security lab workbook once you saved up a few more bucks and passed your CCNA exams.

 The second kit is our Premium CCNA Security kit.
 It has the ASA already included so as soon as you are done your CCNA exam you can simply continue on to your CCNA Security exam without any further delay.
-As a nice bonus, you will be able to use the ASA as your router to connect to your cable/DSL modem so you will have a real ASA at your Internet presence just like a real company!
+As a nice bonus, you can use the ASA on your home network and you will have a real ASA at your Internet presence just like a real company!